-JTA's skills are demonstrated through the work done in 2008-09 on the high-profile $16 billion Gladstone Liquefied Natural Gas (GLNG) project.
-JTA was engaged to deliver communication and consultation services during the Environmental Impact Statement (EIS) phase of what was then the most complex infrastructure project in Queensland's history.
+JTA's skills are demonstrated through the work done over several years on the high-profile $20billion Gladstone Liquefied Natural Gas (GLNG) project.
+JTA delivered communication and consultation services during the Environmental Impact Statement (EIS) phase of the most complex infrastructure project in Queensland's history and then worked on other stages of the project.

-Each project area (extracting coal seam gas from Santos' reserves in and around the Surat and Bowen Basin gas fields, constructing a 435km pipeline to Gladstone and a liquefaction facility at Curtis Island off Gladstone) could have required an EIS in its own right due to the community impacts and complexity of issues.
+Each project area (extracting coal seam gas from Santos' reserves in and around the Surat and Bowen Basin gas fields, constructing a 435km pipeline to Gladstone and a liquefaction facility at Curtis Island off Gladstone) could have required an EIS in its own right because of the community impacts and complexity of issues.

 Each geographic location has its own stakeholders, issues and concerns and local networks.
 In response, JTA developed customised strategies to engage and inform communities that reflected their desired level of involvement and preferred means of receiving project information.